Creating content – advanced¶

 The content on your website can be translated into different languages.
 Each Content item can have different language versions.
-Which version is shown to a visitor depends on the way your installation is set up (see SiteAccess).
+The version visible to a visitor depends on the way your installation is set up (see SiteAccess).

 Adding and removing translations¶